The job landscape is always changing, based on the needs of the market — and the start of a new decade is a good time to examine those evolving jobs.

-The BLS expects that the fastest-growing jobs will be in health care and related services.
+The federal agency expects that the fastest-growing jobs will be in health care and related services.
 Fast growth also is expected in fields related to renewable energy, mathematics and computers.

-If you’re looking for a job that’s likely to be around in the next 10 years — in a field that needs workers — here are the occupations that the BLS expects to grow fastest.
+If you’re looking for a job that’s likely to be around a decade from now, read on to learn about the occupations that the BLS expects to grow fastest.

 10. Speech-language pathologists